pestler/app-clone-angular/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "🚀 New Feature"
+name: '🚀 New Feature'
-description: "Suggest an idea or new functionality for this project."
+description: 'Suggest an idea or new functionality for this project.'
-title: "feat: [Brief feature title]"
+title: 'feat: [Brief feature title]'
-labels: ["enhancement", "feature"]
+labels: ['enhancement', 'feature']
 ---

 ### Goal